movementlabsxyz/MIP/MIP/mip-61/README.md

 In the CONTINUOUS_BLOCK_PROCESSING Algorithm the Relayer can record the height of the source block `completed_block_height` as described in the Calculation-Completed-Block-Height algorithm.
 When rebooting or bootstrapping the node, the relayer can start from the last point it left.

 **Reading from chain**
-The relayer records on the source or target chain (whichever is cheaper) the `completed_block_height` (see [PROCESS_COMPLETED_NONCE_HEIGHT](#calculation-of-completed-source-block-height).
+The relayer records on the source or target chain (whichever is cheaper) the `completed_block_height` (see [PROCESS_FINISHED_NONCE_HEIGHT](#calculation-of-completed-source-block-height).
 This can happen infrequent.
 A separate algorithm needs to be spelled out which records the highest source block, below which all source blocks with transfers are completed.

 ## Considered Alternatives